True Karma Yogis Indeed

 After observing several weeks of Mrs. Janaki’s routine, I finally took the liberty to ask Mrs. Janaki, “Are you OK?
 Is everything all right with your family?
 You seem to have undertaken a very rigorous prayer vow” She smiled and said, “Yes.
 Everything is fine at home.
 My children and grandkids are fine.”
 After several more minutes of silence, she turned to me and said, “Do you remember the woman I was speaking to several weeks ago?
 You asked me why she was crying.”
 I said, “Yes, I do remember.
 Who was she?
 Was she someone related to you?”
 Mrs. Janaki replied, “No. I do not even know her name; I had never met her before that day.
 Since she appeared distressed, I took the liberty of approaching her.
 After introducing myself, I asked her, are you OK?
 Is there anything I can do for you?
 After several minutes of silence, she shared with me that her daughter, about forty years of age, had recently been diagnosed with uterine cancer.
 And, as her mother, she is heart-broken.”
 Mrs. Janaki continued, “I was very sad to hear that.
 I did not know how to console her.
 The woman did not ask me for any help and continued to weep.
 After sitting with her for a few more minutes and after failing to console her, I left.
 I had not seen that woman since.
 I did not know how I could have helped her.
 But, as a fellow human, I thought I will share in her grief by praying to God and seek God’s blessings to save her daughter and to ease her mother’s pain and suffering.
 I, therefore, decided to take the prayer vow.”

-I turned to Mrs. Janaki and said, “You had never before met this woman or daughter in your life and yet, on their behalf, you took a prayer vow that is physically so very demanding even for people who are far younger to you?”
+I turned to Mrs. Janaki and said, “You had never before met this woman or daughter in your life, and yet, on their behalf, you took a prayer vow that is physically so very demanding?”
 Mrs. Janaki responded, “It does not matter whether I know who she or who daughter is.
 They are fellow human beings.
 I may not be able to help to cure her daughter’s cancer.
 But, at the least, I can pray to God to alleviate their suffering.”
 I turned and looked at Mrs. Janaki with pride and admiration.
 I thought to myself, “What a kind and compassionate women you are.
 The world is a better place because of people like you.
 You are a true karma yogi, indeed”.

 Let me also share the story of Mike, my colleague at the university.
 For fifteen years, five days of a week, Mike and I shared a ride in the suburban train to travel to downtown Atlanta where the university is located.
 When we arrive at our station, we must walk through a large pathway to reach the main street.
 On either side of the pathway, several homeless people will be sitting asking passers-by for money.
 One of these was a young homeless couple – the wife, paralyzed below her waist and sitting on a wheelchair and, her husband, also handicapped, standing beside her.
 Each day, soon after we get off the train, Mike will stop by a nearby Mcdonalds, buy two packets of food and drinks.
 He will then walk to the handicapped couple and hand over the food packets to the husband.
 The husband will immediately open the food packet and first feed his wife.
 He will wait until she finishes her food before he begins to eat.
 Curious, I once asked Mike, “What makes you do this every day?”
 Mike responded, “Do you see the happiness in the couple’s faces when I hand over the food packets?
 Ram, we both live a life of privilege.
 They do not.
 I cannot change their lives; but, the least that I can do is help alleviate their hunger.
 Buying two packets of food and drinks is the smallest sacrifice that I can do to help the handicapped couple.
 At least, it will temporarily satisfy their hunger.